How to Improve Arm and Leg Circulation

 - Drink a litre of mineral water before breakfast.
 Drink it slowly, glass by glass, to improve circulation.
-You should also drink a lot of healthy liquids throughout the day, like tea, juice, fresh fruit, milk, and vegetable broth.
+You should also drink a lot of healthy liquids throughout the day.

 - Apply clay poultices in affected areas.
-This will help improve circulation, reduce swelling, and help deal with varicose veins, caused by bad circulation.
+This will help improve circulation, reduce swelling, and help deal with varicose veins.

 - Soak feet and hands in hot water with pepper every night.
 This is an ancient remedy that helps stimulate circulation in your arms and legs.

 - Soak hands and feet in ginger root.
 Mix a spoonful of ginger powder into two liters of hot water.
 Then submerge the affected parts of your body in the mixture.

 - Pour a cup of fresh mint into a gallon of recently heated water.
 Then insert feet and soak for 15 minutes, drying them well after.

 - A rosemary, elderberry, horsetail, burdock, and comfry bath.
 Add a fistful of these herbs into a big pot of boiling water, let stand for 30 minutes, and strain before adding to bath water.
 Bathe for 15 minutes and then wrap yourself in a towel for another 10.

 - An onion bath.
 Boil two kilos of onion in 10 liters of broth.
 Then add the broth to the bathtub with warm water.
 Bathe yourself in it for ten minutes.